jonathanbossenger/phpdoc-parser/README.md

 WP-Parser is the parser for creating the new code reference at [developer.wordpress.org](https://developer.wordpress.org/reference).
 It parses the inline documentation and produces custom post type entries in WordPress.

+We are currently looking for contributors to help us complete the work on the parser.

 There is a guide to developing for developer.wordpress.org in the [WordPress documentation handbook](https://make.wordpress.org/docs/handbook/projects/devhub/)

 ## Requirements